With the rise of information revolution and the use of computers, there is a need for complete use of artificial intelligence.

 For example, AI has been pitted against world chess champions and come out on top.

-Coupled with its ability to improve on its own and its capacity for large tasks with excellent accuracy of calculations compared to humans, it is no wonder that there is a huge expectation for the impacts it will have in our lives.
+Coupled with its ability to improve on its own and its capacity for large tasks with excellent accuracy of calculations compared to humans, there is a huge expectation for its impact in our lives.

 In addition, there is a significant constraint on its use in regard to the computing power required to facilitate artificial intelligence.

-In light of these constraints, giants of information technology have come to our rescue by providing the infrastructure to allow more parties to take advantage of this emerging technology.
+Despite these constraints, information technology giants have come to our rescue by providing the infrastructure allowing more parties to take advantage of this emerging technology like the live chat software.

 So while corner shops and other small to medium businesses aren’t going to have AI customer support anytime soon, those with a more sizable purse are already taking advantage of AI through these giants of IT.